MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 **MFIP SANCTION AND DWP DISQUALIFICATION**
 Added checkbox that will set a TIKL for each month of the six-month mandatory vendor period to remind workers to FIAT mandatory vendor info into ELIG results. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2596*

+updated script to include variable to determine 10 day cut off when applying a sanction, and the sanction type is "ES", "failed to attend orientation" or "minor mom truancy". *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2674*

 **PARIS MATCH**
 Fixed bug that did not allow users to case note the information from the input dialogs.
 Also added more space for worker input in the dialog. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2598*